saswotbajra/Mitho-Order/README.md

 **Mitho Order, Online Food Ordering System**
-BiteBuddy is an onilne food ordering platform built using NextJS, TailwindCSS and Shadcn.
+Mitho Order is an onilne food ordering platform built using NextJS, TailwindCSS and Shadcn.
 This application utilizes the api from project built in Spring Boot, Hibernate and PostgreSQL.